2019 Vault Rankings

 Twitter's headquarters is in San Francisco, California.
 It has more than 35 offices worldwide.

-The US is the company's largest market, accounting for around 55% of revenue, while Japan supplies about 15%.
+The US is the company's largest market, accounting for over 55% of revenue, while Japan supplies over 15%.
 The remainder comes from other international markets.

 Sales and Marketing